 - On Call research grant (2020) in conjunction with Dr Miranda Lai to establish a Best Practice Framework for Translating & Interpreting Service Delivery in Australia

 - Language Loop Research & Innovation Grant (2019-2020) in conjunction with Dr Miranda Lai, to introduce mentors for interpreters of new and emerging languages in Australian courts and Tribunals

 - Language Loop Research and Innovation Grant (2019-2020) in conjunction with Dr Miranda Lai, to test simultaneous interpreting in Australian Courts.

 - Europe Endeavour Award.
 Department of Education Science and Training (2006-2007)

-- Grant for the establishment of the course: Fundamentals of Community Interpreting II.
-Basque Government (2005)
+- Basque Government Grant for the establishment of Fundamentals of Community Interpreting II.
+(2005)

-- Grant for the establishment of the course: Fundamentals of Community Interpreting I. Basque Government (2004)
+- Basque Government Grant for the establishment of Fundamentals of Community Interpreting I. (2004)

 - Office for Co-operation and Development Grant by Universidad del País Vasco to conduct research on the impact language barriers have on the health of North African women living in the Basque Region.
 (2005-2006)

 - Lai, M.,Gonzalez Garcia, E. (2023).
 The Multilingual Community Translation Classroom: Challenges and Strategies to Train Profession-Ready Graduates In: Community Translation: Research and Practice, Routledge, Oxon, United Kingdom